VelvetToroyashi/Silk/README.md

     - **Mac / Linux**
         - `~/.microsoft/usersecrets/VelvetThePanda-SilkBot/secrets.json`

-1. In the `Silk.Core` project, a `UserSecretsId` property is defined in the `Silk.Core.csproj` file which looks like
+1. In the `Silk` project, a `UserSecretsId` property is defined in the `Silk.csproj` file which looks like
    this:
     - ```xml
    <UserSecretsId>VelvetThePanda-Silk</UserSecretsId>